ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingSlideMovement/README.md

 We can tweak this by delving into the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide` prefab and adjusting some deadzone settings.

-Select the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide -> Internal -> MovementMutator -> InputAxis` GameObject from the Unity Hierarchy and on the `Axes To Vector3 Action` component change the `Lateral Deadzone` property values to `-0.45` / `0.45`.
+Select the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide -> Internal -> MovementMutator -> InputAxis` GameObject from the Unity Hierarchy window and on the `Axes To Vector3 Action` component change the `Lateral Deadzone` property values to `-0.45` / `0.45`.
 Do the same with the `Vertical Deadzone` and `Longitudinal Deadzone` property values.

 ![Update Input Axis Deadzones](assets/images/UpdateInputAxisDeadzones.png)